azshue/TPT/index.markdown

 </div>
 <br />

-## Evaluation
+## **Evaluation**
+---
+Below are the main results from our paper.
+To learn more about the datasets and baselines, we refer readers to Section 4 of our paper.

-### Generalization to Natural Distribution Shifts
+### **Generalization to Natural Distribution Shifts**

 <!-- We evaluate model's robustness to natural distribution shifts on 4 ImageNet Variants as follows, which have been considered as out-of-distribution (OOD) data for ImageNet in previous work. -->
 Compared to existing prompt tuning methods that requires training data, TPT generalizes better to data distribution shifts.
 Note that among the methods in the table below, CoOp and CoCoOp are tuned on ImageNet using 16-shot training data per category.
-Baseline CLIP, prompt ensemble and TPT (ours) do not requires training data.
+Baseline CLIP, prompt ensemble and TPT (ours) do not require training data.

 <div align="center">